-- Replace hydraulic oil filter (if your RV has one) once pre year
+- Replace hydraulic oil filter (if your RV has one) once per year.

-- Check the Supplemental Cooling Additives (SCA’s) and pH of the coolant.
+- Test the Supplemental Cooling Additives (SCA’s) and pH of the coolant.
 Failure to maintain the correct levels can lead to corrosive bubbles forming on the outside walls of the engine cylinder sleeve.

-- Check belts and hoses (replace at least once every four years)
+- Inspect belts and hoses (replace at least once every four years).

 Longer Maintenance Intervals

-- Replace air filter at least once every two years
+- Change air filter at least once every two years.

 - Clean the Spark Arrestor after every 250 operating hours.
-Failure to do so can lead to exhaust smoke or even fire when the hot carbon deposits are exhausted onto dry gas.
+Failure to do so can lead to exhaust smoke or even fire when the hot carbon deposits are exhausted onto dry grass.